Antipurity/lenia-game/levels/README.md

 Making a new level is best done by copying a pre-existing level and changing its simulation parameters.

+Levels are cached by default; to be able to reload levels that you are working on, do `localStorage.debug=true` in JS console (F12).

 ## Metadata

 `description: string`: Markdown, displayed in level-select.